A well-planned search optimization strategy will maximize visits to your site and blog.

 One thing you should never do is buy links.
 Ever.
 Google in particular only credits you for links from sites that do not sell links.
 If you buy links, Google will punish your rankings.

 Make sure to hashtag your posts.
 Also, be sure to add social media tags to your content, so its default social media messages look as engaging as possible when people share them.
 Social media audiences re-share tagged content more often than untagged content.
-The process of tagging varies from platform to platform so I will cover them in the individual social media platform chapters of this book.
+The process of tagging varies from platform to platform.

 Put your keywords and keyword phrases in the title of your content and its metadata title (aka SEO title) as well.
 Keywords tell search engines what your content is about.
 Include the ones you want to rank for in your content itself and its meta description.
 They should be in the URL address of your posts/pages as well.
 Add them to your social media posts when you share your content.